 No matter the size of your company, if you collect any kind of personal data on citizens in the European Union, from email addresses to medical records, you are legally required to comply with GDPR regulations.

 Most businesses are a long way from that point: "Only 25 percent of customer data meets GDPR requirements," said Milla.
 Even records that companies think are harmless will be considered protected data if they could be used to identify a consumer.

 "A doctor's name and a zip code and a condition, in a small rural area – that's information you can use to identify someone," he added.
 "Insurance brands may have to delete as much as two-thirds of their past customer records."

 Brexit and the GDPR

 As Great Britain prepares to leave the European Union in 2019, many businesses are assuming that data protection laws in the UK will be less demanding than those in Europe.
-But that's not necessarily the case, said Milla.
+This is not necessarily the case, said Milla.

 "There's a real heightened sensitivity in the UK about GDPR because they need to be GDPR-compliant before Brexit actually takes place," Milla cautioned.